Vindexus/mcgrules/onemoresong.md

 #### Option 1

 1) Remove any empty crowd member
-2) Fill in the dancefloor
+2) Fill the dancefloor, as described in item #7 of Play a Round above
 3) (Optional) Place a token on an empty dancer

 #### Option 2